Hajj Nematollah

-Hajj Nematollah (حاجی نعمتالله 1871 - February 28, 1920) was an influential mystic and religious leader in the Qajar Empire period.
+Hajj Nematollah (حاجی نعمتالله 1871 - 28 February 1920) was an influential mystic and religious leader of the Qajar era.
 He was born in Jeyhounabad, Iran and is considered one of the greatest leaders and mystics in Kurdish and Ahl-e Haqq history.
 Two of his most famous works of poetry and history are Furqān al-Akhbar (aka "The Firkan") and Ḥaqq al-Ḥaqāyiq yā Shāhnāmah-ʾi Ḥaqīqat.
 According to Encyclopædia Britannica, "The chief source of information about the Ahl-e Haqq is the Firqan al-Akhbar, written in... early 20th century by (Hajj Nemat)…"

 Early life

 Hajj Nemat's great-grandfather, Bayan Beg, accompanied Aga Abbas (one of the successors of Shah Hayas) to Jeyhounabad in the late 18th century.
 Bayan Beg's son, Esmail Beg, was Hajj Nemat's grandfather.

-Nematollah Jeyhounabadi was born in 1871 (1288 Hijri calendar) in the small village of Kurdish Jeyhounabad.
-Before his birth, Persia was going through one of the worst droughts in history.
+Nematollah Jeyhounabadi was born in 1871 (1288 Hijri calendar) in the small Kurdish village of Jeyhounabad.
+Before his birth, Iran was going through droughts and the Persian famine of 1870–1872.
 His father, Bayan, named him Nematollah ("Grace of God") because on the day of his birth, Iran finally received the rain it so desperately needed.

-In 1893 he married Sakina and they had their first child, Nur Ali Elahi, in 1895.
+In 1893, he married Sakina and they had their first child, Nur Ali Elahi, in 1895.
 At the age of thirty, during a grave illness, he claimed that he went on a journey to the beyond where he was appointed by God to announce the imminent return of the divine.
 Thousands of people flocked around him, and on his command ceased to take tea, tobacco and opium.
 He "believed the time had come to reveal the Real Truth", and "by God’s command abandoned the world and became the messenger of the Lord of the Hour”.
 After the advent was postponed twice, he went silent and waited for the Great Essence to appear.